reeseaustin55/Gwyddion_2_Python_Code/README.md

 ``--stabilize-shakiness`` and friends) map directly to the constants exposed in `run_batch.py` and `render_video.py`.

+When statistics export is enabled the processor writes a companion `*_stats.txt` file next to each PNG summarising min, max, mean, RMS, skewness, and kurtosis values along with the pixel and scan dimensions in nanometres.
+ACF generation adds an additional `*_acf.png` rendered from the processed data so each selected channel produces both the cleaned height image and its autocorrelation counterpart.

 ### Example scripts

 The `run_batch.py` script keeps the editable constants approach of the original script while delegating the heavy lifting to the reusable package.
-Adjust the constants (including the list of channel numbers) at the top of the file and execute it with Python:
+Adjust the constants (including the list of channel numbers and the new processing toggles) at the top of the file and execute it with Python:

 ```bash
 python run_batch.py